 During my time at IU Bloomington, I strove to develop my skills related to the ILS field through my coursework and professional endeavors.
 Across this time, I have developed multiple research projects, posters, and papers, culminating in my presentation of research at the “Forging Ahead: Librarianship and Information Services in Times of Technological, Cultural, and Political Change” Symposium at ASIS&T’s Annual Conference in Washington, DC.
 I also spent the Fall of 2025 volunteering as an archival assistant at the Monroe County History Center, digitizing photo negatives from Bloomington’s Herald Times.

-Professionally, I work as a Library Supervisor for two of IU’s Residence Hall Libraries and a Research Assistant for IU Professor Christina Boyles, assessing the accessibility of digital archives and the prioritization of Western tradition within archival practice.
+Professionally, I have just completed my term as a Library Supervisor for two of IU’s Residence Hall Libraries.
+I am currently working as a Research Assistant for IU Professor Christina Boyles, studying the accessibility of digital community archives and developing a framework for assessing them.